Driving Safely in Rain and Wet Weather

 If you do begin to skid, do not panic.
 Take your foot off the accelerator and steer in the direction you want the car to go.
 You may have to turn the steering wheel repeatedly until you’re traveling in a straight line again.
 ABS-equipped cars are safe to brake without input from the steering wheel, while non-ABS automobiles can skid completely out of control if the brakes are applied too hard.

 One very scary situation when driving on wet roads is having your car hydroplane.
 Hydroplaning occurs when water in front of your car is more than the weight of your car can push away.
-Worse road conditions make this more likely, but it can happen when there is just a light rain.
+Worse road conditions make this more likely, but it can happen when there is just light rain.
 Your car is sliding on a thin layer of water, completely out of contact with the pavement during a hydroplane.

-To prevent hydroplane situations on slick roads in rainy weather, keep your speed to a reasonable level, and never drive through puddles if you can safely avoid them.
+To prevent hydroplane situations on slick roads in rainy weather, keep your speed to a reasonable level, be sure to go at or even below the speed limit, and never drive through puddles, even if it is not deep water, if you can safely avoid them.
 One good tactic is to drive in the tire tracks of any drivers in front of you, as doing so will enable you to prevent your car from hydroplaning.
 But give the driver in front of you some space.
 Make sure to do so at a safe speed and from a safe distance.

-If you do experience hydroplaning, don’t suddenly break or turn.
+If you do experience hydroplaning because of a slippery road, don’t suddenly break or turn.
 Doing so can make your car skid out of control.
 Ease off the gas, and your car should return to the road.
 If you have to brake, remember that ABS-equipped cars don’t require pumping the pedal.
 The ABS is much more capable of pumping the brakes than any driver.

 Here are a few more tips to remember for driving in the rain: